LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 ## Alternative code - Tolerance time
 <p align="justify">
-  An alternative code considers the addition of a tolerance time.
+  An alternative code considers the addition of a tolerance time for the calculation of the self-diffusion coefficients in parallel and perpendicular directions.
 The addition of a tolerance time is done by considering the possibility that the molecule return to the layer after a short period of time, implying that the displacement was reasonably small and is a modification in the methods previusly used (<a href="https://doi.org/10.1021/jp0375057">Liu et al., <b>J. Phys.
 Chem.
 B</b>, 108, 21, 6595–6602, 2004</a> and <a href="https://doi.org/10.1021/acs.jctc.6b00653">Franco et al., <b> J. Chem.
 Theory Comput.</b>, 12, 11, 5247–5255, 2016</a>).
 The periods of time of tolerance (dt) are a multiple of the time step of the simulation.
 This value is also an input of this code.

+ We have built this alternative code using the following command line:
 ```console
 gcc diff_timetolerance.c -o out -lm
 ```